Astavakrasana

 - In the case of a fracture in the hand, one should not practice it.

-- Practicing with less holding and less pressure is advisable in a hip injury.
+- Practising with less holding and less pressure is advisable in a hip injury.

-Note: The eight-angle pose is used in Yoga Therapy as an effective tool for recovering from back and shoulder injuries.
+The eight-angle pose is an effective tool for recovering from back and shoulder injuries in yoga therapy.

 Tags: